-Trustees and management committees must collectively possess the requisite skills, competence and expertise to adequately carry out their responsibilities in accordance with all pension legislation and the pension plan's Trust Deed and Rules.
-Consequently, trustees and management committees as a collective are required to be knowledgeable in the following areas:-
+- Corporate trustees, individual trustees and management committees should collectively possess the requisite skills, competence and expertise to adequately carry out their responsibilities under pension legislation and the pension plan's Trust Deed and Rules and are required to be knowledgeable in the following areas: - a. the principles of trust law and fiduciary responsibilities; - b. the pension plan's Trust Deed and Rules; - c. the relevant provisions under the Insurance Act and the Income Tax Act that govern the operation of the pension plan including: - (i) the requirements for amending a pension plans Trust

-- a. the principles of trust law and fiduciary responsibilities; - b. the specific requirements of the pension plan's Trust Deed and Rules, the Insurance Act and the Income Tax Act (if registered under the Income Tax Act) including - (i) the requirements for amending a pension plans Trust Deed and Rules and having the amendments approved by the Board of Inland Revenue and registered by the Central Bank; - (ii) the requirement to submit annual audited financial statements and triennial actuarial valuation reports to the Central Bank; - (iii) the requirement to notify the Central Bank of the windingup of a pension plan; - c. the basis under which the pension entitlements are calculated, i.e., whether the pension plan has a defined benefit or defined contributions structure or a combination of both; - d. the structure of the pension plan's administrative arrangement, i.e., whether the plan is self-administered or insured, and the specific features of these arrangements;
+Deed and Rules and having the amendments approved by the Board of Inland Revenue and registered by the Central Bank; - (ii) the requirement to submit annual audited financial statements and triennial actuarial valuation reports to the Central Bank: - (iii) the requirement to notify the Central Bank of the winding-up of a pension plan; - d. the basis under which the pension entitlements are calculated, i.e., whether the pension plan has a defined benefit or defined contributions structure or a combination of both;

-- e. allowable investments for a pension plan, the characteristics of the different investment instruments, the analysis of the investment manager's performance and investment reports; - f. the analysis of the pension plan's audited financial statements and actuarial valuation reports and the ability to determine whether the documents are meeting required standards or providing the information needed to make informed decisions on the pension plan's operations, finances and funding status.
+- e. the structure of the pension plan's administrative arrangement, i.e., whether the plan is self-administered or insured, and the specific features of these arrangements; - f. allowable investments for a pension plan, the characteristics of the different investment instruments, the analysis of the investment manager's performance and investment reports; - g. the statement of investment principles (SIP); - h. the analysis of the pension plan's audited financial statements and actuarial valuation reports and the ability to determine whether the documents are meeting actuarial practice standards or providing the information needed to make informed decisions on the pension plan's operations, finances and funding status; - i. any document recording policies or procedures being adopted by the trustees, plan sponsor and management committee relating to administration of the pension plan. - Trustees and management committees should set specific and reasonable timeframes, after being appointed to their positions, within which to acquire the relevant knowledge, if this is not already possessed by certain trustees or members of the management committee.